btc-keygen

 wif: K...

-This prints the Bitcoin address and the WIF private key.
-That's all you need to receive and later spend Bitcoin.
+Prints the Bitcoin address and the WIF private key.
+That is all you need to receive and later spend Bitcoin.

 Include the raw private key in hex